About NDU | Student Success Metrics | NDU

 Employability Rates Calculation Methodology

-The employability rate is calculated as the percentage of graduates from a specific year who are employed in their field of study, out of all graduates from the same year who respond to the employability survey.
+The employability rate is calculated as the percentage of graduates from a specific year who are employed in their field of study, relative to the total number of graduates from the same year who respond to the survey.

 You have been successfully subscribed to our mailing list